Table of Contents

 A Special Needs Trust works by holding assets for the sole benefit of a person with disabilities without jeopardizing their eligibility for government programs like Medicaid and Supplemental Security Income (SSI).1,2 Here's a breakdown of how it functions:

-• Creation: A trust is legally established by a grantor, who may be a family member, a legal guardian, or an individual with special needs themselves, depending on the type of trust.
+• Creation: A trust, typically as part of estate planning, is legally established by a grantor, who may be a family member, a legal guardian, or an individual with special needs themselves, depending on the type of trust.

-• Funding: Assets are transferred into the trust.
-These can include money, investments, real estate, life insurance policy, or other property.
+• Funding: Assets are transferred into the trust by a donor.
+These can include money, investments, bonds, real estate, life insurance policy, or other property.
 A trustee then manages the assets belonging to the trust.

 • Benefit Preservation: The assets in the trust do not count as personal assets of the beneficiary.
 This is crucial because to qualify for government benefits like Medicaid and SSI, an individual's personal assets are often required to be below a certain threshold.